rgouveia-redhat/ocp-libvirt-upi/docs/README.md

 $ ./phase1.sh
 ```

 > Note: The script `phase1.sh` creates the infrastructure, and the script `phase2.sh` configures the bastion system.
 In case of an error, it is safe to just rerun any of these two scripts.
-In case of a sucessful execution, `phase1.sh` will invoke `phase2.sh`.
+In case of a successful execution, `phase1.sh` will invoke `phase2.sh`.

->> Don't try to run `phase2.sh` without a sucessfull execution of `phase1.sh`.
+>> Don't try to run `phase2.sh` without a successful execution of `phase1.sh`.

->> Don't try to install OpenShift without a sucessful execution of `phase2.sh`
+>> Don't try to install OpenShift without a successful execution of `phase2.sh`

 # How to install OpenShift?

-After a sucessful execution of the script `phase2.sh`, the infrastrucuture is ready for the cluster installation.
+After a successful execution of the script `phase2.sh`, the infrastructure is ready for the cluster installation.

-With the UPI, the `openshift-install` binary only monitors the installation, so all you have to do is boot the virtual machines and on it's first boot select the option that matches the role of the system.
+With the UPI, the `openshift-install` binary only monitors the installation, so all you have to do is boot the virtual machines and on their first boot select the option that matches the role of the system.

 The hosts will boot via PXE, and you will see the menus: